 As part of our pumpkin unit study, we made our very first pumpkin themed lapbook.
 Not only was it our first pumpkin lapbook, but it was our first lapbook ever!
 I learned a lot about assembling lapbooks, and I think my kids had a lot of fun learning with this lapbook.
-We look forward to doing this again!
+We look forward to doing this again in our homeschool preschool!

 I want to show you everything we used for our pumpkin themed lapbook.
 This lapbook is geared toward preschoolers and kindergartners.

 This is the front of our pumpkin lapbook.
 I used a regular file folder and did the traditional trifold to make this simple lapbook.
 Almost all of the printables we used for this lapbook are the Fun with Pumpkins printables from 123learncurriculum.com.
 She shows you exactly how to set up the lapbook, which I did not look at that until after I started assembling my lapbook or I would have done it a little differently!

 On the left inside flap we have our pumpkin vocabulary words that I have Bug practice writing on lined paper.
 Down below we have the pumpkin life cycle that we discussed together.